Learn with us FAQs

 No; only semi-finalists and finalists are interviewed.
 During a typical year, 125 to 135 students are offered interviews.
 If a student declines the offer, he or she will not be considered for admission.

 The first round of interviews takes place electronically in November and December.
-The second round takes place at the UWC-USA campus in Montezuma, New Mexico, the weekend of February 14, 2020.
+The second round takes place at the UWC-USA campus in Montezuma, New Mexico, the weekend of March 11-21, 2021, unless restrictions related to COVID-19 require us to host a virtual event instead.
 Financial assistance is available for students who need help to cover travel costs.

 While the UWCs all have their own policies regarding textbooks and fees, at UWC-USA we do not charge for books.
 We have a lending library of textbooks and students are not charged for their use.